A complete list of all the martial arts weapons

 W

-• Wakizashi – Slightly shorter, it is the younger sister of the Katana; the samurai used it in closed / small spaces (where the Katana has less mobility options)
+• Wakizashi – Slightly shorter, it is the younger sister of the Katana; the samurai used it in closed / small spaces (where the Katana has fewer mobility options)

 Y